Inherited IRAs Lose Asset Protection in Georgia

 If you have questions about asset protection for your IRA or other retirement accounts, our estate planning professionals at Asset Protection & Elder Law of Georgia can explain your options and help you make the right decisions for yourself and your intended beneficiaries.

-We provide estate planning services to clients throughout the communities northwest of Atlanta, including in Bartow County, Cobb County, Cherokee County, Gordon County, Floyd County and Paulding County.
+Located in Cartersville, we provide estate planning services to clients throughout the communities northwest of Atlanta, including in Bartow County, Cobb County, Cherokee County, Gordon County, Floyd County and Paulding County.

 Call us at (770) 382-0984 or contact us through our online form.